Plantsman: Notable plantsmen and women

 John Tradescant the elder (ca 1570s-1638) and his son, John Tradescant the younger (1608-1662), must head the list of historic plantsmen.
 Charles de l'Ecluse, better known as Carolus Clusius (1526-1609), and Carl Linnaeus (1707-1778) are other examples.
-These early botanists, who certainly grew (and sometimes had also collected) many of the plants they described, can therefore be described as plantsmen (though such a term did not exist in their lifetimes).
+These early botanists, who certainly grew (and sometimes also collected) many of the plants they described, can therefore be described as plantsmen (though such a term did not exist in their lifetimes).

 By contrast, adventurous plant-hunters such as David Douglas (1799-1834), who dedicated (and lost) his life to searching out and collecting plants from the wild, were seldom gardeners and rarely grew the plants they had collected, so perhaps do not count as plantsmen, despite their great knowledge and dedication.
 Augustine Henry (1857-1930) was a pioneering plant-collector in Western China in the late 19th century who became a professor of forestry in later life.
 On the other hand, EH Wilson (1876-1930), also famed for his work in China (to the extent that he was known as Ernest "Chinese" Wilson), began as a gardener and, after working at the Royal Botanic Gardens, Kew, became a plant collector, first for James Veitch & Sons (nurserymen) and later for the Arnold Arboretum.

 Irish nurseryman William Baylor Hartland (1836-1912) specialised in daffodils in the late 19th century from his nursery in Cork.
 He was also an authority on apples.
-Because of their in-depth knowledge, specialist plant-breeders may be considered as plantsmen in their own fields (though the term is often taken to imply a more encyclopaedic interest in a wide range of plants).
+Because of their in-depth knowledge, specialist plant-breeders may be considered plantsmen in their own fields (though the term is often taken to imply a more encyclopaedic interest in a wide range of plants).

 Influential garden writers such as William Robinson (1838-1935) and garden-designer Gertrude Jekyll (1843-1932) disseminated their knowledge of plants through their writing, as did a later generation of plant-lovers including Margery Fish (1892-1969) and Vita Sackville-West (1892-1962), whose garden at Sissinghurst Castle, created with her husband Harold Nicolson, is now owned by the National Trust and one of the most popular in Britain.

 Reginald Farrer (1880-1920) was a notable plant-hunter and influential writer in the more specialised area of alpine plants and rock gardening.